 We will not unduly prioritise our interests as a commercial business over your interests as an individual.
 We will always balance our interests with your rights.
 We will only use personal information in a way and for a purpose that you would reasonably expect in accordance with this Policy.

 No personal information will be kept in perpetuity and we aim to be clear about what information we collect, to enable you to make meaningful choices about how it is used.
 It is always your choice.
 If you don’t think this is quite right for you, you can tell us to change your communication preferences and our use of your information.
-You can do this at any time by phoning 0344 880 6140 or emailing [email protected]
+You can do this at any time by phoning 0344 880 6140 or emailing [email protected] or via the links in any of the emails that we send to you.

 To help us communicate the work we are doing and provide these services we use trusted service providers including software authors, independent contractors and marketing agencies.
 We require all service providers to comply with strict rules to protect the information you have given us.